-- ✓ Behaviour that is disrespectful and damaging to the positive relationships and atmosphere within the school - Behaviour that is hurtful (including bullying, harassment, discrimination and victimisation) - ✓ Behaviour that interferes with teaching and learning - ✓ Behaviour that is inappropriate for a place of work and learning - ✓ Behaviour that creates a risk to the health, safety or wellbeing of others - ✓ Threats or physical hurt to another person - ✓ Damage to property - ✓ Theft - ✓ Smoking, use of e-Cigarettes/vaping and substance abuse - ✓ Supply of illegal and/or banned substances - ✓ Use of foul language to a member of staff - ✓ Students driving and/or parking cars on the campus
+- ✓ Behaviour that is disrespectful and damaging to the positive relationships and atmosphere within the school - ✓ Behaviour that is hurtful (including bullying, harassment, discrimination and victimisation) - ✓ Behaviour that interferes with teaching and learning - ✓ Behaviour that is inappropriate for a place of work and learning, e.g. engaging in physical contact, more than one student in a toilet cubicle...etc. - ✓ Behaviour that creates a risk to the health, safety or wellbeing of others - ✓ Threats or physical hurt to another person - ✓ Damage to property - ✓ Theft - ✓ Vaping, smoking, use of e-Cigarettes and any substance abuse/misuse (including alcohol) - ✓ Being in the presence of other students vaping, smoking, using e-Cigarettes or abusing/misusing any substances - ✓ Possession (on person, in locker, in bag, in jacket...etc.) of illegal and/or banned substances7 - ✓ Supply of illegal and/or banned substances - ✓ Use of foul language - ✓ Arranging to meet anyone one who is not a member of the school community on the school campus - ✓ Students driving and/or parking cars on the campus.